-Starting with commercial cattle in the 1960’s, Jim Morton kept very detailed records on everything from grazing to irrigation to individual birth and weaning weights on all calves.
+Starting with commercial cattle in the 1960’s Bob’s father, Jim Morton, kept very detailed records on everything from grazing to irrigation to individual birth and weaning weights on all calves.
 The commercial herd of approximately 150 head quickly became one of the most uniform cattle herds in the area.
-In 1985, Jim and Shirley decided to get into the purebred industry.
+In 1985, Jim and Shirley decided to enter the purebred industry.

-Bob and Julie reside at the winter ranch, located 25 miles west of Bozeman, MT, where all of the breeding, calving, and much of the haying, takes place.
-During the summer months the cattle can be found at the summer ranch, located on the Bozeman pass, where Shirley resides.
+Bob and Julie reside at the winter ranch, located 25 miles west of Bozeman, MT, where all of the breeding, calving, and much of the haying takes place.
+During the summer months the cattle can be found at the summer ranch, located on the Bozeman pass.
 The herd now numbers around 230 head of registered 1A Red Angus.
-Our annual bull sale is held the third Tuesday of March.
-Visitors are always welcome.
+Our annual bull sale is held the third Tuesday of March and our female sale is held the first Wednesday of December.
+Visitors are always welcome!